Medically reviewed by Drugs.com. Last updated on Sep 5, 2020.

 Concerns related to adverse effects:

 • Bladder cancer: An FDA review concluded that although clinical trial data are inconsistent regarding the risk of bladder cancer in patients exposed to pioglitazone, there is still the potential for an increased risk and package labeling has been updated to reflect this.
 Avoid use of pioglitazone in patients with active bladder cancer and consider risks vs. benefits prior to initiating therapy in patients with a history of bladder cancer.
-In Canada, use is contraindicated in patients with active or a history of bladder cancer.

 • Edema: Dose-related edema, including new-onset or exacerbation of existing edema, has been reported; use with caution in patients with edema.
 Monitor for signs/symptoms of heart failure.

 • Heart failure/cardiac effects: [US Boxed Warning]: Thiazolidinediones, including pioglitazone, may cause or exacerbate heart failure; closely monitor for signs and symptoms of heart failure (eg, rapid weight gain, dyspnea, edema), particularly after initiation or dose increases; if heart failure develops, treat accordingly and consider dose reduction or discontinuation of pioglitazone.
 Not recommended for use in any patient with symptomatic heart failure.
 Initiation of therapy is contraindicated in patients with NYHA class III or IV heart failure; if used in patients with NYHA class I or II (systolic) heart failure, initiate at lowest dosage and monitor closely.

 • Hematologic effects: May decrease hemoglobin/hematocrit; effects may be related to increased plasma volume.